gammasoft71/xtd/docs/doxygen/doxygen-awesome-css/docs/extensions.md

 ### Customizing

 The offset for when a headline is considered active can be changed.
-A smaller value means that the headline of the section must closer to the top of the viewport before it is highlighted in the TOC:
+A smaller value means that the headline of the section must be closer to the top of the viewport before it is highlighted in the TOC:
 ```js
 DoxygenAwesomeInteractiveToc.topOffset = 45
 ```